Diego-RB/Facillita.API/README.md

   - Validations and business requerimentes implemented;
   - All functions tested.

+  <h3><b>For Week 2 - COMPLETED</b></h3>

+Tasks performed:

+  - Created a Categoy property for expenses;
+  - DTO classes created for models and AutoMapper implemented;
+  - Inserted the following queries:
+    - List incomes and expenses by their name;
+    - List incomes and expenses of given month of a year;
+  - Created a financial summary class wich returns a JSON with the following informations of given month of a year:
+    - Total amount for incomes;
+    - Total amount for expenses;
+    - Balance;
+    - Total expenses by category;
+  - Repositories implemented;
+  - Interfaces for services and repositories created;
+  - Code refactored;
+  - Unit tests implemented for Controllers and Services.

   <h2>Validations</h2>

   <div> All fields are required for both requests (incomes and expenses) with the following rules:<div>